 For most people, Agra is first on the list of best places to visit in India because of the Taj Mahal.
 Perhaps the most famous and exciting monument in the country, the Taj Mahal is one of the Seven Wonders of the World.
 Built between 1632 and 1653, the palace was commissioned by emperor Shah Jahan to commemorate his wife.
 Today, it’s one of the most beloved travel destinations in India that is well worth a visit.

 After discovering the Taj Mahal, there are many other exciting places to see in Agra, one such being the Agra Fort.
-Just a few kilometres from the Taj Mahal, the Agra Fort used to be the residence of emperors in the past, but today is a stunning architectural marvel.
+Just a few kilometers from the Taj Mahal, the Agra Fort used to be the residence of emperors in the past, but today this UNESCO World Heritage Site is a stunning architectural marvel.

 The city of Agra is busy and exciting.
 Make sure to visit lesser-known tombs, palaces, and mausoleums scattered around the city.